sahiltyagi4/sahiltyagi4.github.io/index.md

 > Sahil Tyagi (साहिल त्यागी) is a postdoctoral researcher in the [Analytics and AI Methods at Scale (AAIMS)](https://www.ornl.gov/group/aaims) group at [Oak Ridge National Laboratory (ORNL)](https://www.ornl.gov/), Tennessee, USA.
 His current work encompasses scalable ML/AI and federated learning.

-> He obtained his Bachelors in Electrical Engineering from IP University, New Delhi, his M.S. and Ph.D. in [Intelligent Systems Engineering (ISE)](https://engineering.indiana.edu/index.html) from [Indiana University Bloomington (IUB)](https://www.iu.edu/index.html).
+> He obtained his Bachelors in Electrical Engineering from IP University, New Delhi, India, M.S. and Ph.D. in [Intelligent Systems Engineering (ISE)](https://engineering.indiana.edu/index.html) from [Indiana University Bloomington (IUB)](https://www.iu.edu/index.html).

 > For his Ph.D. studies, he was advised by [Martin Swany](https://luddy.indiana.edu/contact/profile/?profile_id=307) in the [Luddy School of Informatics, Computing and Engineering](https://luddy.indiana.edu/) at [IUB](https://www.iu.edu/index.html).
 There, he worked at the intersection of deep learning, distributed systems and systems for ML/ML for systems.
 His thesis focused on developing efficient computation and communication models to scale artificial neural networks across edge, cloud and high-performance computing (HPC) environments.<!--Currently, I'm working on topics like distributed training, federated learning, model compression, communication protocols optimized for deep learning, stream processing and differential privacy. --> His research has been published and presented at leading conference venues and research groups across the world.